andreabertana/GraphNet_ReconstructStimulusFromBrainAcrtivity/README.md

 A bunch of codes and simulations for a model that I developed using GraphNet to reconstrut the stimulus that was presented to observers from brain activity measured with fMRI.

-Data is not provided, so only simulation scripts can be used and present.
+Data is not provided, so only simulation scripts can be used.

 Details of the model and project can be found in: